jakucermak/BluetoothHID/readme.md

 This was an experiment to turn a Raspberry Pi into a Human Interface Device (HID).
-A keyboard to be more precise.

 I followed the instructions at the following location to get me started: http://yetanotherpointlesstechblog.blogspot.com/2016/04/emulating-bluetooth-keyboard-with.html